 Are There Restrictions on Contract Benefits?
-Yes.
-RESTRICTIONS Location in Prospectus CASH BENEFIT Contract Benefits.
-Account Value to les e at least \$500 and cannot reduce the s than the Minimum Required Value set out ifications section of your Contract.
-ANNUITY PAYOUT BENEFIT DEATH BENEFIT An annuitization can Anniversary.
-An anr less than the Minimu Contract Specification not occur before the first Contract nuitization for a fixed period cannot be for m Fixed Period Payout set out in the ns section of your Contract.
-Payment option must be at least \$50 or such higher applied to the Annuit Benefit.
-In addition, Purchase Payment b uce the amount payable upon Surrender, y Payout Benefit, or payable as the Death a withdrawal will proportionally reduce the ease used to determine the minimum Death ortional reduction could be larger than the withdrawal.
-TAXES Location in Prospectus What Are the Contract's Tax Implications? implications of an investi under the Contract.
-Thei Contract is purchased th retirement account (IRA) a tax professional to determine the tax ment in and Purchase Payments received to is no additional tax benefit to you if the rough a tax-qualified plan or individual.
-Generally, withdrawals will be subject to if before age 591⁄2, may be subject to a FEDERAL TAX CONSIDERATIONS COI NFLICTS OF INTEREST Location in Prospectus How Are Investment Professionals Compensated? investment professionals compensation for selling typically paid as a comm Purchase Payments rec are no longer offered for new sales, some as that sold the Contracts may still receive the Contract to you.
-The compensation is ission calculated as a percentage of the eived for a Contract.
-These investment a financial incentive to offer or recommend or investment.
-DISTRIBUTION OF THE CONTRACTS Should I Exchange My Contract? offer you a new contract should only exchange yo comparing the features, fees or penalties to term sionals may have a financial incentive to in place of the one you already own.
-You our existing contract if you determine, after fees, and risks of both contracts, and any inate the existing contract, that it is chase the new contract rather than continue tract.
-DISTRIBUTION OF THE CONTRACTS
+RESTRICTIONS Yes.
+Location in Prospectus CASH BENEFIT A withdrawal must be at least \$500 and cannot reduce the Account Value to less than the Minimum Required Value set out in the Contract Specifications section of your Contract.
+ANNUITY PAYOUT BENE DEATH BENEFIT • An annuitization cannot occur before the first Contract Anniversary.
+An annuitization for a fixed period cannot be for less than the Minimum Fixed Period Payout set out in the Contract Specifications section of your Contract.
+Payment amounts under any option must be at least \$50 or such higher amount as we may set from time to time.
+A withdrawal will reduce the amount payable upon Surrender, applied to the Annuity Payout Benefit, or payable as the Death Benefit.
+In addition, a withdrawal will proportionally reduce the Purchase Payment base used to determine the minimum Death Benefit and this proportional reduction could be larger than the dollar amount of the withdrawal.
+TAXES Location in Prospectus What Are the Contract's Tax Implications?
+You should consult with a tax professional to determine the tax implications of an investment in and Purchase Payments received under the Contract.
+There is no additional tax benefit to you if the Contract is purchased through a tax-qualified plan or individual retirement account (IRA).
+Generally, withdrawals will be subject to ordinary income tax, and if before age 591⁄2, may be subject to a penalty tax.
+FEDERAL TAX CONSIDERATIONS CONFLICTS OF INTEREST Location in Prospectus How Are Investment Professionals Compensated?
+Although the Contracts are no longer offered for new sales, some investment professionals that sold the Contracts may still receive compensation for selling the Contract to you.
+The compensation is typically paid as a commission calculated as a percentage of the Purchase Payments received for a Contract.
+These investment professionals may have a financial incentive to offer or recommend the Contract over another investment.
+DISTRIBUTION OF THE CONTRACTS Should I Exchange My Contract?
+Some investment professionals may have a financial incentive to offer you a new contract in place of the one you already own.
+You should only exchange your existing contract if you determine, after comparing the features, fees, and risks of both contracts, and any fees or penalties to terminate the existing contract, that it is preferable for you to purchase the new contract rather than continue to own your existing contract DISTRIBUTION OF THE CONTRACTS to own your existing contract.